Quantum origin of the primordial fluctuation spectrum and its statistics

-The background is taken to be the spatially flat Friedmann-Robertson Universe with line element $ ds^2=a(\eta)^2\left[- d\eta^2 + \delta_{ij} dx^idx^j\right]$, and the homogeneous scalar field $\phi_0(\eta)$.
+The background is taken to be the spatially flat Friedmann-Robertson Universe with line element $ ds^2=a(\eta)^2\left[- d\eta^2 + \delta_{ij} dx^idx^j\right]$ and the homogeneous scalar field $\phi_0(\eta)$.
 The evolution equations for this background are scalar field equations,

-The scale factor solution corresponding to the inflationary era of standard inflationary cosmology, written using a conformal time, is: $a(\eta)=-1/[H_I^2(1-\epsilon)\eta]$ with $ H_I ^2\simeq (8\pi/3) G V$, $\epsilon \equiv 1-\dot{\mathcal{H}}/\mathcal{H}^2$ is the slow-roll parameter which during the inflationary stage is considered to be very small $\epsilon \ll 1$, thus $H_I \simeq$ constant, and with the scalar $\phi_0$ field in the slow roll regime, i.e. $\dot\phi_0= - ( a^3/3 \dot a)V'$.
-According to the standard inflationary scenario, this era is followed by a reheating period in which the Universe is repopulated with ordinary matter fields, a regime that then evolves towards a standard hot big bang cosmology regime leading up to the present cosmological time.
+The scale factor corresponding to the inflationary regime, written in terms of the conformal time, is: $a(\eta)=-1/[H_I^2(1-\epsilon)\eta]$ with $ H_I ^2\simeq (8\pi/3) G V$.
+The slow-roll parameter $\epsilon \equiv 1-\dot{\mathcal{H}}/\mathcal{H}^2$ is considered to be very small $\epsilon \ll 1$ during the inflationary stage.
+The Hubble factor $H_I$ is approximately constant, and the scalar field $\phi_0$ is in the slow roll regime, i.e., $\dot\phi_0= - ( a^3/3 \dot a) \partial_\phi V$.
+According to the standard inflationary scenario, this era is followed by a reheating period in which the Universe is repopulated with ordinary matter fields, a regime that then evolves toward a standard hot big bang cosmology regime leading up to the present cosmological time.
 The functional form of $a(\eta)$ during these latter periods changes, but we will ignore those details because most of the change in the value of $a$ occurs during the inflationary regime.
-We will set $ a=1$ at the ``present cosmological time", and assume that inflationary regime ends at a value of $\eta=\eta_0$, negative and very small in absolute terms ($\eta_0 \simeq -10^{-22}$ Mpc).
+We will set $ a=1$ at the ``present cosmological time", and assume that the inflationary regime ends at a value of $\eta=\eta_0$, negative and very small in absolute terms ($\eta_0 \simeq -10^{-22}$ Mpc).

-Next we consider the perturbations.
-We shall focus on the scalar perturbations and ignore for simplicity the gravitational waves.
-Working in the so called longitudinal gauge, the perturbed metric is written as:
+Next, we turn to consider the perturbations.
+We shall focus in this work on the scalar perturbations, and ignore, for simplicity, the tensor perturbations or gravitational waves.
+Working in the so-called longitudinal gauge, the perturbed metric is written as:

 where $\Psi$ stands for the scalar perturbation usually known as the \emph{Newtonian potential}.